 For one thing, eating organic helps us get rid of the toxins that accumulate in our bodies.
-In the book, “Toxin Toxout: Getting Harmful Chemical Out of Our Bodies and Our World” (Lourie & Smith, 2005), the authors recommend eating organic as one of the chief ways to eliminate environmental bodily toxins.
+In the book, “Toxin Toxout: Getting Harmful Chemical Out of Our Bodies and Our World” (Lourie & Smith, 2005), the authors recommend eating organic as one of the primary ways to eliminate environmental bodily toxins.

 Organic food, however, is expensive.
 And any organic produce that is store-bought would have already lost a lot of the nutrients it originally had upon harvesting (assuming that it was ripe and ready for the picking at all!)